ahmedkhan1/angular-tree-shakeable-service-example/README.md

 # angular-tree-shakeable-service

-This respository contains an example for the Angular Regime Series on Medium
+This repository contains an example for the Angular Regime Series on Medium